ScriptRaccoon/shopping-list-frameworks/README.md

 - JavaScript: 29.7 KB
 - CSS: 0 KB (it's included in JS)

 The CSS-In-JS doesn't look minified in the output, so one can get the size even smaller here.
+Also I couldn't just import the fontawesome icons from a CDN, so I used their SVGs instead, which makes a) the CSS a bit more cumbersome, b) the design look a *little bit* different from the other versions.

 ## Alpine